indrabasak/docker-example/README.md

         </plugins>
     </build>
 ```
-Here the `skipDockerBuild` tag is set to `false` to override the parent flag.
+Here is the `skipDockerBuild` tag is set to `false` to override the parent flag.

 ##### Configuration Tags
 * `imageName` specifies the name of our example Docker image, e.g, `docker-example`
 * `dockerDirectory` specifies the location of the `Dockerfile`.
 The contents of the dockerDirectory will be